hydraulic-software/conveyor/guidebook/docs/tutorial/4-build-unpackaged.md

 !!! tip
     * The `make` command makes use of a local file cache, downloading for any external files only once, and re-using them in subsequent project builds.
 Thus, a new download of the same file will be triggered only in case of events like cache or cache content removal, cache file system location change, etc. [Learn more about the disk cache](../running.md#the-cache).
     * The generated project configuration file uses a small subset of the options available for your project configuration.
 For a detailed review of the configuration file structure and advanced configuration options please visit the [Writing config files](../configs/index.md) section.

+??? tip "Error messages"
+    **Electron projects.** If you forget to run `npm install` you will get an error about an inability to fully resolve the config.
+Just run `npm install` in the same directory as the `package.json` file to fix this.

+    **JVM projects.** Forgetting to run the `./gradlew jar` command in the previous step will result in the following warning, however the build will proceed and you may therefore get an inconsistent build.

+    ```
+    🔔 There are no JAR files in your inputs.
+Did you forget to add some?
+    ```

 <script>var tutorialSection = 4;</script>